333 South Grand Avenue, Los Angeles, CA 90071-3197 USA

 Drawing on her depth of experience and record of success, Ms. Yang focuses part of her practice on strategic counseling.
 She leads critical representations, both high-profile and highly confidential, involving a wide variety of industries, economic sectors, regulatory bodies, law enforcement agencies, global jurisdictions and all types of proceedings.
 Her clients are in the private and public sectors.
 She guides teams of attorneys and outside consultants in the development and implementation of strategies to achieve the most favorable outcomes, greatest protection of reputational interests and minimalizing of harm to the business assets.

 Ms. Yang has a strong background in addressing and resolving problems across the white collar litigation spectrum, including through corporate and individual representations, internal investigations, crisis management and compliance.
-The Los Angeles Business Journal named her as one of the Top 500 most influential people in Los Angeles (2016).
+The Los Angeles Business Journal has named her as one of the Top 500 most influential people in Los Angeles every year since 2016.
 In 2015, she was recognized by the Los Angeles Business Journal as one of the 27 “stellar attorneys” on the Most Influential Lawyers: White Collar and Cyber Crime list.
 In 2017, the Los Angeles Business Journal also named her to its list of Most Influential Women Lawyers in Los Angeles, featuring 50 of the most accomplished female attorneys working in the region, and in 2018, they named her among its Most Influential Minority Lawyers in Los Angeles.
 LawDragon 2016 named her as one of the Top 500 lawyers in the United States.
 Ms. Yang has been called out for her capabilities in overseeing investigations — Global Investigations Review has named her to its inaugural Women in Investigations list (2015), where they highlight 100 high-powered women in the profession from around the world.
 Who’s Who Legal has also included her in the 2018 Who’s Who Legal Investigations guide as a top practitioner.
 She was recognized as a 2018 leading lawyer by Chambers USA in California for Litigation: White-Collar Crime & Government Investigations, an award she has received since 2009.
 Ms. Yang has also been selected by her peers for inclusion in The Best Lawyers in America in the field of Criminal Defense: White Collar.
 The National Law Journal named her to its Outstanding Women Lawyers list (May 4, 2015).
-The Daily Journal again named her to its list of California’s Top 100 lawyers over the years highlighting her role in defending a leading internet company in ongoing investigations into fantasy sports.
+The Daily Journal has named her to its list of California’s Top 100 lawyers over the past several years highlighting her role in defending companies in investigations and crises that make headlines and are highly confidential in nature.
 The Daily Journal has also repeatedly named Ms. Yang to its annual list of 100 Leading Women Lawyers in California.

 Ms. Yang has been recognized for her compliance-related accomplishments.
 In 2013 Ethisphere Magazine recognized her as one of the “Top Guns” in the “Attorneys Who Matter” category, one of the highest categories possible.
 Ethisphere Magazine is a publication of The Ethisphere Institute, which promotes best practices in corporate ethics and compliance.